300 North Lakeshore Blvd

 Munising, MI 49862-0040

 Multicolored sandstone cliffs, beaches, sand dunes, waterfalls, inland lakes, streams, forests and wildlife comprise this scenic area on Lake Superior.
 Activities include sightseeing, camping, kayaking, backpacking, hiking, fishing, hunting, picnicking, boating, cross country skiing, snowmobiling, snowshoeing, a maritime museum, a lighthouse and a visitor's center.
+Pictured Rocks National Lakeshore stands out among the rest as having a reputation for being one of the most spectacular parks to give ice climbing a go — whether you are a novice or an experienced climber.
 Dogs on a leash no longer than six feet are allowed on Miners Beach.

 Highway 28 to Highway 77

 The AuSable Light Station is listed on the national register of historic places.
 Built in 1874 to warn mariners of a dangerous reef off of the AuSable Point.
 Now automated, the light station is being restored to its 1910 appearance.
 Guided tours are offered July and Aug., the grounds are always open, access is limited by snow from Nov.- April.